Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

    :width: 99 %
    :align: center

    Pyomo.DoE integrates exploratory analysis, parameter estimation, uncertainty analysis, and MBDoE into an iterative framework to select, refine, and calibrate science-based mathematical models with quantified uncertainty.
-Currently, Pyomo.DoE focused on increasing parameter precision.
+Currently, Pyomo.DoE focuses on increasing parameter precision.

 Pyomo.DoE provides science-based MBDoE capabilities to the Pyomo ecosystem.
 The user provides one Pyomo model, a set of parameter nominal values, the allowable design spaces for design variables, and the assumed observation error structure (e.g., covariance matrix).